ShuangyiTong/VRPainExptGuide/README.md

 ```
 See a more detailed [example](https://github.com/Chronowanderer/CogPainExp-TCP-connection) of its application on real-time task stimulation.
 Two different stimulators (DS5) are connected to an external I/O Device (NI USB-6212) through different ports, which is then connected to the Python server.
 The I/O Device is also connected with a 1-0 task trigger (e.g. for TR pulse from the scanner), of which the signal comes to the server and then is sent to the Unity client to launch the task at an appropriate time.
 On the other hand, the Unity client is attached to a persistent non-visible GameObject in the Unity task.
 When the player has done something for a stimulation, the corresponding stimulation information message is directly sent from the Unity client to the Python server, which then generates a real stimulation from those stimulators with the help of the I/O device.
 Both the 1-0 trigger data and stimulation data are recorded and saved based on the server system time, so that to enable the temporal alignment between task stimulation and trigger timing.

+### Unified data streaming software

-With the interactive control panel, here is a simple example that sends shock every 1 second.
+With our [interactive control panel](https://github.com/ShuangyiTong/PainLabInteractiveControlPanel), here is a simple example that sends shock every 1 second.
 ```javascript
 const stimulator_id = "SC91BBkyiIWxnJMipKYk";
 var last_shocked = Date.now();